WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   - Not all is lost, though.
 You can **front the Lambda Function URL with CloudFront**.
 This gives you the ability to use WAF but only on the CloudFront domain URL.

   - When it comes to throttling, you could use the **reserved concurrency** feature of AWS Lambda.
 Not ideal, but an alternative nevertheless.

+- Might be an excellent lift-and-shift platform for monolithic applications.
+Having said that, I would not recommend it unless you know what you are doing.

 - For more information, consult [this great article](https://lumigo.io/blog/aws-lambda-function-url-is-live/).